- DGS Natural Resources HQ, P Street

 - Caltrans District 3 Headquarters

 With its courthouse in need of modernization, the City of Madera decided on something new.
 Its previous facility – a converted and condemned schoolhouse – had fallen so out of date, jurors took breaks in lawn chairs and employees and visitors were sharing the same hallways as inmates, creating major safety concerns.
-The city needed to design its new courthouse to meet the California Trial Court Facility Standards, which features an aggressive sustainability mandate to balance initial construction costs with projected life cycle operational costs.
+The city needed to design its new courthouse to meet the California Trial Court Facility Standards, which features an aggressive mandate for sustainable building design to balance initial construction costs with projected life cycle operational costs.
 A new facility would not only enhance the court’s ability to serve the public, but also serve as a point of civic pride.

-Glumac provided mechanical, electrical, and plumbing engineering services to help ensure the standards were met, and help the project achieve LEED Silver certification.
+Glumac provided MEP engineering services to help ensure the standards were met, and help the project achieve LEED Silver certification.
 The project consists of a new four-story above-grade building with a single-floor below-grade basement and a four-story 90,000 sf parking structure.
 A system of active chilled beams was designed to utilize water run through pipes throughout the facility to cool the interiors and save on costs and energy usage.
 Occupancy sensors were installed throughout to further mitigate energy waste.
 The first floor features a sally port, which functions as the secure loading and unloading zone for persons in custody.

 The facility also features 10 courtrooms, 10 judicial chambers, administration and jury spaces, and underground parking.
 Digital screens great visitors with directions and information regarding the location of court cases, enhancing the efficiency of service by replacing out-of-date bulletin boards.